So you’ve decided to serve in AmeriCorps, now what? Our best word of advice: plan, plan and plan some more!

 Foraging for food

-- Be prepared to sign up for SNAP as soon as you start service, and have your supervisor fill out the income verification letter you may need to present to DSHS.
+- Be prepared to sign up for SNAP (known as “Basic Food” in Washington) as soon as you start service, and have your site staff fill out the income verification letter you may need to present to DSHS.
+You can apply online or at a local Community Services Office.
+If you have questions about DSHS programs, you can read their FAQ or call 1-877-501-2233.

 - Know where the local farmers market is and if it offers a SNAP-matching program (in Seattle, it’s called Fresh Bucks).